Apply for a filming or photography permit

 Talk with a film liaison officer

 We encourage you to contact us at the earliest time before applying on 02 9265 9333 or [email protected].
-We can advise the best process to follow, and provide guidance on who you need to notify, as well as any additional requirements like parking and insurance.
+We can advise the best process to follow, and provide guidance on who you need to notify, as well as any further requirements like parking and insurance.

 There is no application fee for an ultra-low impact application.